B33rs33k3r/codepi/README.md

 - 2: You can now procced to database migration and seeding with this command: php artisan migrate:fresh --seed

 Do not forget to install javascript and Laravel dependencies with:
-- Laravel: composer install
+- composer install
-- Javascript: npm install
+- npm install

 ## License